Mughrabi Quarter: Aftermath

 On 18 April 1968, the Israeli government expropriated the land for public use and paid from 100 to 200 Jordanian dinars to each family that had been displaced.
 41 heads of families who had been evicted from the area wrote to Kollek to thank him for his assistance in resettling them in better housing conditions.
 The rest of the families have refused compensation on the grounds that it would lend legitimacy to what Israel did to them.

 In the post-1967 period, many of the evicted refugees managed to emigrate to Morocco via Amman due to the intervention of King Hassan II.
 Other refugee families resettled in the Shu'afat refugee camp and other parts of Jerusalem.
 The prayer site was extended southwards to double its length from 28 to 60 meters, and the original plaza of four meters to 40 meters: the small 120 square meter area in front of the wall became the Western Wall Plaza, now in use as an open-air synagogue covering 20,000 square meters.

 In a letter to the United Nations, the Israeli government stated nine months later that the buildings were demolished after the Jordanian government had allowed the neighborhood to become a slum area.

 The expelled community continues to elect an administrator or mukhtar for the no-longer existing Mughrabi Quarter.

-Archeological excavations in early January 2023 revealed walls nearly a metre high, traces of paint, a cobbled courtyard and a system to drain rainwater.
+Archeological excavations in early January 2023 revealed walls nearly a metre (3 ft) high, traces of paint, a cobbled courtyard and a system to drain rainwater.